Maccoray/MatFinder/README.md

 How to install

-1.If have no "dropins" folder that make a folder and name "dropins" in your Eclipse home path
+1.If have no "dropins" folder that make a folder and name "dropins" in your Eclipse(or MAT) home path

 2.Download /bin/finder_xxxx.jar of this repository